livingsocial/HiveSwarm/README.markdown

 [this file](http://cds.sun.com/is-bin/INTERSHOP.enfinity/WFS/CDS-CDS_Developer-Site/en_US/-/USD/VerifyItem-Start/jce_policy-6.zip?BundledLineItemUUID=ahKJ_hCvnkoAAAEx4CEpHj3B&OrderID=6N.J_hCvGj4AAAEx1iEpHj3B&ProductID=33bACUFBf50AAAEYiO45AXuH&FileName=/jce_policy-6.zip)
 from Sun and installing to /usr/java/jdk1.6.0_22/jre/lib/security (due to cryptographic export controls).

-### gpsDistanceFrom(latitude1 double, longitude1 double, latitude2 double, longitude2 double)
+### gps_distance_from(latitude1 double, longitude1 double, latitude2 double, longitude2 double [, Text options])
-Calculate the distance between two gps coordinates, return result in miles.
+Calculate the distance between two gps coordinates, return result in miles (default).
+Options accepts a parameter of 'km' - returns result in km

+	create temporary function gps_distance_from as 'com.livingsocial.hive.udf.gpsDistanceFrom'
-	hive -e "select gpsDistanceFrom(38, -97, 37.33181, -122.02955) from test_coordinates"
+	hive -e "select gps_distance_from(38, -97, 37.33181, -122.02955) from test_coordinates"
+	> 1365.5982379566033
+	hive -e "select gps_distance_from(38, -97, 37.33181, -122.02955, 'km') from test_coordinates"
+	> 2197.717330666032

 Coordinates are entered as doubles, and a double is returned.
+If any of the latitude or longitude values are passed in as null, null is returned

 ### index_of_max_elem(array)
 Return the index of an element greater than or equal to all of the other elements.
 In case of equality earlier elements will be preferred.